 3.1.
 Data description Main characteristics of the data set described in an easily understandable manner, referring to the data and indicators disseminated.

-Monthly data: average monthly gross and net wages (salaries).
+Monthly data: average monthly gross wages (salaries).

 3.2.
 Classification system Arrangement or division of objects into groups based on characteristics which the objects have in common.

 Estonian Classification of Economic Activities (EMTAK 2008) based on NACE Rev. 2